Insurer Beazley to launch blockchain registry with Bitfury, Lloyd's broker

-April 30 (Reuters) - Insurer Beazley has partnered with three companies to build a blockchain-based registry that will manage insurance for crisis situations such as mass shootings, the companies told Reuters.
+(Reuters) - Insurer Beazley BEZG.L has partnered with three companies to build a blockchain-based registry that will manage insurance for crisis situations such as mass shootings, the companies told Reuters.

 A fourth company, Emercoin, is providing blockchain infrastructure for the registry.